johnryan465/johnryan465.github.io/content/posts/gaussian-splatting.md

 ## Paramaterization

-To ensure that the 3D covariance matrix is positive defintie it is paramaterised by $\Sigma = LL^T$
+To ensure that the 3D covariance matrix is positive definite it is paramaterised by $\Sigma = RSS^TR^T$

 ## Rasterizer

 The rasterizer implementation is key for performance.
 The authors provide an efficent CUDA implementation of this.

+Unfortunately once we leave the nice land of autograd to get our efficent rasterizer we need to ourselves define the backward pass.

 First we will work through what the forward and backward pass of the rasterizer is doing at a high level, then we will delve deeper.

-### Forward Pass
+### Forward Pass (High Level)

 The forward pass of the rasterizer for 1 pixel is doing the following: